NYT: U.S. said to order secret military action

 About brock

-Brock is the former Chief Washington Correspondent for MSNBC; he is the founder/creator of CyberWire Dispatch, the Net's pioneering online journalistic news service.
-Most recently he was the Director of Communications for the Center for Democracy & Technology, a non-profit, Washington, D.C.-based public interest group working to keep the Internet open, innovative and free.
-The views expressed here are his and his alone and do not reflect the opinions, attitudes or policy positions of his employer.
+Brock is currently the Executive Editor at Atlantic Media Strategies and former Chief Washington Correspondent for MSNBC; he is the founder/creator/editor of CyberWire Dispatch, the Net's pioneering online journalistic news service.
+Previously he was the Director of Communications for the Center for Democracy & Technology, a non-profit, Washington, D.C.-based public interest group working to keep the Internet open, innovative and free.
+The views expressed here are his alone and do not reflect the opinions, attitudes or policy positions of his employer(s) past or present.